GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Experimental Methodology

-For filtering throughput and accuracy analyses, the datasets \cut{original GateKeeper work included tests using data sets that}contain 30 million read and candidate reference segment pairs, seeded by mrFAST, using \cut{ERR240727\_1 (100bp), SRR826460\_1 (150bp) and SRR826471\_1 (250bp)}biological short read sets (downloaded from European Nucleotide Archive) with different error threshold values.\cut{ We run our throughput and accuracy tests on the same datasets in order to have consistency in \editedII{the} comparison between the original work and GateKeeper-GPU.} Additionally, we generate read and candidate reference segment pairs using two of the state-of-the-art mapping tools, Minimap2~\cite{li2018minimap2}, \editedII{and BWA-MEM~\cite{li2013aligning}} for accuracy analyses.
-For Minimap2, we extract the pairs just before the first chaining function ($mm\_chain\_dp$) since this is the first dynamic programming part and gather the samples in 11 different sets for error threshold from 0 to 10, each containing 30 \editedII{million} pairs. \editedII{For BWA-MEM, we extract the pairs before the final global alignment call (\textit{ksw\_global2}).
-BWA-MEM generates much less pairs than 30 million at this point, therefore the data set size for each error threshold (\textit{e} = {0, \ldots, 10}) is different.} By using Edlib's global alignment mode, we prepare \editedII{the} filtering status of data sets with the intention of maintaining consistency on ground truth.\cut{We also record Minimap2's decisions as accepting or rejecting the pairs after \textit{mm\_chain\_dp}, for comparison.} In all of the experiments, the maximum error threshold is $10\%$ of the sequence length.\extra{, since this is the largest error rate on short reads. add citation.} Please refer to Sup. \touchup{Table S.1} for the details about the data sets.
+For filtering throughput and accuracy analyses, the datasets contain 30 million read and candidate reference segment pairs, seeded by mrFAST, using biological short read sets~(downloaded from European Nucleotide Archive) with different error threshold values.
+Additionally, we generate read and candidate reference segment pairs using two of the state-of-the-art mapping tools, Minimap2~\cite{li2018minimap2}, and BWA-MEM~\cite{li2013aligning} for accuracy analyses.
+For Minimap2, we extract the pairs just before the first chaining function ($mm\_chain\_dp$) since this is the first dynamic programming part and gather the samples in 11 different sets for error threshold from 0 to 10, each containing 30 million pairs.
+For BWA-MEM, we extract the pairs before the final global alignment call (\textit{ksw\_global2}).
+BWA-MEM generates much fewer pairs than 30 million at this point, therefore the data set size for each error threshold~(\textit{e} = {0, \ldots, 10}) is different.
+By using Edlib's global alignment mode, we prepare the filtering status of data sets to maintain consistency on ground truth.
+In all of the experiments, the maximum error threshold is $10\%$ of the read length.
+Please refer to Sup.
+Table S.1 for the details about the data sets.

-\subsection{\editedII{Experimental Setup}}
+\subsection{Experimental Setup}